ForesightMiningSoftwareCorporation/redges/docs/redge.typ

 === Face Removal

-As shown in @face_edge_collapse, when collapsing an edge, we will want to modify the connectivity of the face complices surrounding it.
+As shown in @face_edge_collapse, when collapsing an edge, we will want to modify the connectivity of the face complexes surrounding it.
 For each face incident on the edge, there will be one half edge that must be removed and thus pointers must be updated.

 #figure(
   grid(